ChillerDragon/ddnet_hotui/README.md

 typedef void (*plugin_ptr_t)(CUIRect &View);
 ```

-And this in the method where you want to do hotreloading
+And this in the method where you want to do hot reloading
 ```C++
 // void CMenus::RenderSettings(CUIRect MainView)
 // {